Extending the Mann-Kendall test to allow for measurement uncertainty: Discussion

-Attention should be paid when using a $LRD$ with respect to the resulting number of ties.
-Applying a relatively large $LRD$ can lead to a large number of tied values in the data.
-In extreme occasions, this could lead to implications concerning the normal approximation of the distribution of $S_{ex}$.
+Attention should be paid to the number of ties when applying an $LRD$.
+Applying a relatively large $LRD$ can lead to a substantial number of tied values in the data.
+In extreme cases this may lead to implications concerning the normal approximation of the distribution of $S_{\rm ex}$.
 In such cases a permutation test will be more appropriate in order to acquire exact $p$-values which would always be valid for such a model \citep{ernst2004}.
+Through simulation we demonstrated that the normal approximation can be safely assumed to hold if the resulting $ESS$ is larger than 10.
+Even though we assessed these properties under $H_0$, since nominal power levels are known and we can use simulations to assess the tests' performance, it should be noted that the effect of $\pi_t$ on the sampling distribution and operational characteristics of the test is expected to be independent of whether $H_0$ holds or not.
+Thus the guidance for $ESS >$ 10 is given independent of the truth of $H_0$.

-As shown in the examples presented, the approach can also be used when combining several Mann-Kendall tests over time (Seasonal Kendall test for trend) or regions (Regional Kendall test for trend).
+As shown in the examples presented, the proposed method approach can also be used when combining multiple Mann-Kendall tests (Seasonal Kendall and the Regional Kendall test for trend).
 In this case extra attention should be paid so the $LRD$ applied is realistic for a specific dataset.
-Different conclusions can result from different values of $LRD$, therefore $d$ should be meaningful and case-specific.
+Different conclusions can result from different values of $LRD$ and therefore $d$ should be meaningful and case-specific.

+It should be noted that the focus of this work is on hypothesis testing and we only worked out the distribution of $S_{ex}$ and not of the resulting $t$.
+Thus, issues related to point or interval estimation of $\tau$ (bias, confidence intervals or bands) call for further research.

 The extension can be useful for applied researchers in many disciplines were non-parametric testing for trend is applied.
-It requires knowledge of the measurement error in the observed data, but it will contribute to more robust conclusions about the existence of a trend over time.
+It requires knowledge of the measurement error in the observed data, but will contribute to more robust and meaningful conclusions regarding the existence of a trend over time.
+R code for calculating the extended version of the test is publicly available on the first author's github repository (https://github.com/SNikolakopoulos/ExtendMK).